uhh-lt/kaldi-model-server/README.md

 python3 nnet3_model.py
 ```

-You can browse to http://127.0.0.1:5000/ and should see words appear.
+You can browse to http://127.0.0.1:5000/ and should see words appear as you speak into your microphone.
 Word confidences are computed after an utterance is decoded and visualized with different levels of greyness.

 # Installation

-Pykaldi doesn't work yet on Ubuntu 20.04 or later.
+~~Pykaldi doesn't work yet on Ubuntu 20.04 or later.~~ Check out our new and updated instruction to quickly install PyKaldi in: http://ltdata1.informatik.uni-hamburg.de/pykaldi/README.txt

 To install dependencies for PyKaldi and kaldi-model-server on Ubuntu do: